Seb2lyon/Turbolehe/README.md

 ## Introduction

-**Turbolehe** is a powerful tool designed to enhance your open-source intelligence (OSINT) investigations.
+**Turbolehe** is a powerful tool designed by [UserCr4ig](https://github.com/UserCr4ig) and updated by [Seb2lyon](https://github.com/Seb2lyon) to enhance your open-source intelligence (OSINT) investigations.
 With **Turbolehe**, you can generate a Holehe report quickly with just one command line.
-Turbolehe will test common email possibilities based on the first name and last name you provide.
+Turbolehe will test common email possibilities based on the first name and last name you provide, or on the username you provide.

 ## Table of Contents